szymonmichalski/starid-1/docs/comments.md

 for adding, finding, removing, etc star pairs to a triangle side. one objective here is to work with maps of unique star keys, one key per star, rather than maps with multiple keys per star. this means using unordered_map, not unordered_multimap.

+*refresh pairs* bring back pair information from an earlier side

 *prune* remove pairs keys that have value zero, then stars that have no pairs.

 *close_loop* loop of three stars forming three linked pairs around three triangle sides